CrossCountry promises better journeys for South West rail users

 CrossCountry is promising more reliable journeys in the South West because of improvements to its Voyager trains.

-Previously, in conditions when a train could be struck by waves coming over the sea wall, Voyagers were not permitted to operate between and Newton Abbot as their onboard systems could fail.
+Previously, in conditions when a train could be struck by waves coming over the sea wall, Voyagers were not permitted to operate between Exeter and as their onboard systems could fail.

 This left passengers having to use other services to complete their journeys, leading them to believe that they could not rely on the region’s train connections to the and North.